zizisoft/gitlock/README.md

 gitlock tag
 ```

-Add a simple annotated tag, or show tags (excluding locks) if `<name>` is ommited.
+Add a simple annotated tag, or show tags (but excluding lock tags) if `<name>` is ommited.
 When adding a tag, it's similar to `git tag <name>` except that it's for annotated tag, so it's equivalent to `git tag -a -m "" <name>`.
 Using annotated tags brings the benefit of automatic pushing tags when using `gitlock push`.

 This command provides an easy way to add an annotated tag with empty message, so we call it "simple annotated" tag.
 To have messages, you need to use `git tag`.